jazzending/thisone/README.md

 This project has two modes:

 - **Demo mode** uses structured sample data and local scoring logic so judges can reliably test the product flow without an API key.
-- **Live analysis mode** sends uploaded photos to a server-side GPT-5.6 vision request.
-GPT-5.6 extracts cautious, photo-supported cues, then the existing recommendation flow uses those cues alongside the shopper's timing, cooking plan, and preferences.
+- **Live analysis mode** sends uploaded photos to a server-side GPT-5.6 Luna vision request.
+GPT-5.6 Luna is the lower-cost model in the GPT-5.6 family; it extracts cautious, photo-supported cues, then the existing recommendation flow uses those cues alongside the shopper's timing, cooking plan, and preferences.

 Live analysis requires an `OPENAI_API_KEY` environment variable in the server runtime.
 The API key is never sent to the browser and is ignored by Git.